 When you first arrive at Hatton Country World you’ll be directed by signage to our disabled parking area.
 All the paths around the shops are concreted and most shops are easily accessible.
 For those shops with a step, ramps can be provided.
 Within the Adventure World again the paths are all either concrete or ‘hard standing’.
 Some shows do take place on grass.

-There are disabled toilets behind the Spinning Jenny Restaurant in the Shopping Village, in Snorty’s Superslide Mania and also by Farmyard Favourites in the Adventure World.
+There are disabled toilets in Snorty’s Superslide Mania and also by Farmyard Favourites in the Adventure World.

 Disabled visitors can pay a reduced priced entry to the Adventure World.
 This is £8.50 per person from 30th March 2018 - 4th November 2018 or £6.50 per person from 5th November 2018 until after Easter 2019 (excluding Christmas) & includes a carer free of charge.
-We suggest that if the disability is not obvious you pop some form of ID into your bag/pocket to be shown at the Entry Kiosk.
+We suggest that if the disability is not obvious you pop some form of proof into your bag/pocket to be shown at the Entry Kiosk.

 We do however have a Caravan Club Certificated Location site on which we can take up to 5 vans, all with electric hook up available.